 Once they were connected, the locking pins went in quickly, and my Gladiator overhead storage installation was complete.

 Gladiator GearLoft Overhead Storage: Final Thoughts

-Overall, the Gladiator GearLoft overhead storage was easy to install and feels durable enough to last in a Florida garage for a long time.
+Overall, the Gladiator GearLoft overhead storage was easy to install and durable enough to last in a Florida garage for a long time.

-The packaging was great, and there was minimal cleanup and trash to throw out afterwards.
+The packaging was great, and there was minimal cleanup and trash to throw out afterward.
 The manual was easy to install and came in several different languages.
 It would have been nice to have sticker labels on the pieces to help identify them, though.